greg-raven/grus/_posts/2018-04-07-e-verify-as-a-deterrent.md

 The House Judiciary Committee has already marked up and passed three pieces of legislation that would accomplish these goals:

-- Rep. Lamar Smith’s H.R.
+- Rep. Lamar Smith's H.R.
 3711, the Legal Workforce Act, would require all employers to use E-Verify within two years;
-- Rep. John Carter’s H.R.
+- Rep. John Carter's H.R.
 495 would reform the way Border Patrol handles cases of unaccompanied alien children crossing the border illegally; and
-- Rep. Mike Johnson’s H.R.
+- Rep. Mike Johnson's H.R.
 391 would give more authority to asylum officers in detecting fraudulent credible fear claims.

-Portions of all three bills are contained in Rep. Bob Goodlatte’s H.R.
-4760, the Securing America’s Future Act.
+Portions of all three bills are contained in Rep. Bob Goodlatte's H.R.
+4760, the Securing America's Future Act.

 Whichever approach you take, please ensure that mandatory E-Verify is included.
 Jobs in America should be filled by American citizens.